Meet the Maker

 I took a ten-week course and became obsessed.
 I spent almost as much time in the community studio as I did writing my thesis.
 The first time I drank from a mug I made I felt what a first-time parent must feel when holding their newborn baby.
 I know this is a ridiculous analogy, but I still get giddy every time I open the kiln!
 And now I love making clay babies for other people to enjoy.

 In the beginning, gifting pottery that I'd made was exciting and a bit scary to think the person might wonder if it was supposed to be a mug or a bowl with a handle.
-Thanks to Covid-19 (that's weird to say, I know), I decided to take the plunge and turn this passion into a small business venture, and now I’m a full-time potter.
+Thanks to Covid-19 (that's weird to say, I know), I decided to take the plunge and turn this passion into a small business venture.
+GWC began in Winnipeg (shoutout to our WPG fam for the ongoing love and support!), and now I work out of my home studio in Qualicum Beach.

 As a detailed-oriented person, I enjoy the effort of making pieces within batches as similar as possible.
 However, with every piece being hand thrown on the wheel, shrinkage calculations, and chemistry of glazes during firing, no two pieces will be the exact same.